JoshuaEngebretson/EZEats/README.md

 ## Acknowledgements

 - Thanks to [Prime Digital Academy](www.primeacademy.io) who taught me what I needed to know to make this application a reality.
-- Thanks to my wonderful partner, you support really helped me be able to get this app working.
+- Thanks to my wonderful partner, your support really helped me be able to get this app working.

 ## Contacts